ServiceStack/docs.servicestack.net/MyApp/_pages/netcore.md

 [Startup.cs](https://github.com/NetCoreApps/Todos/blob/master/src/Todos/Startup.cs) that we created using the **ASP.NET Core Web Application (.NET Core)** Empty VS.NET Template.

-The `Program` class remains unchanged from the template and defines the entry-point for your Console Application that just Configures and Starts a Kestrel HTTP Server behind an IIS Reverse Proxy via the `AspNetCoreModule` HTTP Handler configured in your **web.config**:

 ```csharp
 public class Program
 {